hybris/zookeeper-boshrelease/README.md

 ####The Backup process runs only on ONE Zookeeper node!

-To deploy the ZK-Backyp programm on an instance, add the zk-backyp template to the deployment manifest:
+To deploy the ZK-Backyp programm on an instance, add the zk-backyp template to a job in your deployment manifest. e.g.:

+    jobs:
       - name: kafka_zookeeper_prod_us-east-1c
         instances: 1
         templates:
           - name: zookeeper
             release: zookeeper-hybris
           - name: zk-backyp
             release: zookeeper-hybris
         ...

 Further you have to set some properties to configure the backup name (built from prefix + datestring + .tar.gz), backup interval in seconds (default 86400 seconds = 1 day) as well as the S3 target.